visgl/luma.gl/docs/api-reference/core/geometries/ico-sphere-geometry.md

 # IcoSphere

-Creates a sphere model by subdividing an Icosahedron.
+Creates a sphere geometry by subdividing an Icosahedron.

+The generated geometry will have `indices` and `POSITION`, `NORMAL` and `TEXCOORD_0` attributes.

 ## Usage